 At the first community workshop in October 2010, participants were asked to determine sidewalk conditions around the City.
 See Map 10: Sidewalk Improvements, CTP Community Workshop for the outcome of the discussion and comments received at the workshop.

 Planned and Programmed Pedestrian Projects

-The City has allocated \$350,000 for sidewalk construction in 2011, though specific sidewalk segments will not be identified until later in the year.
+The City has allocated \$350,000 for sidewalk construction in 2011.
+Design work is proceeding for the following segments: